Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Over/under insights

+- Buffalo and its opponents have gone over the current 43.5-point total in five of 12 games (41.7%) this season.

-- Buffalo has combined with its opponents to score more than 43.5 points in five of 12 games this season.
+- New England and its opponents have combined to score more than 43.5 points in six of 12 games this season.

 - The 32.3 combined points per game that these two squads have allowed this season are 11.2 fewer than the 43.5 over/under in this contest.